Akshat-Jain/notes/notes/books.md

 - **Crafting Interpreters** (by Robert Nystrom)
   *Started reading it to get more familiarity with parsing, semantics, ASTs, etc - along with corresponding low-level implementation.
 Great read so far.*

+- **Einstein: Genius** (by Walter Isaacson)
+  *Have read around 50 pages so far, it's been a decent read.
+I expect it to get more interesting in the later chapters, which I'm looking forward to.*

 ---

 ## Books Read (or Dropped)